NEVI

 Ram Jee is a Nepalese humanitarian and development specialist working with NEVI on Project GANESHA.
 With a background in social work, government liaison, and relief interventions, he brings extensive experience working with international and national NGOs, as well as translating policy into practical support for communities.

 Over his career, Ram Jee has been closely involved in some of Nepal’s most challenging periods.
-He worked on earthquake response efforts in 2015, helped coordinate relief during the armed conflict in Nepal as a humanitarian worker with the International Committee of the Red Cross (ICRC) for 13 years, and spent a further nine years supporting Bhutanese refugee assistance in camps and field locations across the country.
+He worked on earthquake response efforts in 2015, helped coordinate relief during the armed conflict in Nepal as a humanitarian worker with the International Committee of the Red Cross (ICRC) for 13 years, and spent a further nine years supporting Bhutanese refugee assistance in camps and field locations nationwide.

 This combination of field work and coordination has given him a grounded understanding of how new initiatives affect people’s lives on the ground.